emiliojuni0r/emiliojuni0r/README.md

 </p>

 ## 📁 Projects
-- **[Ascendre](https://github.com/emiliojuni0r/project-uas-ppw1)** - A small e-commerce platform created as a final project for the Web Programming Practicum course.
+- **[Ascendre](https://github.com/emiliojuni0r/project-uas-ppw1)** - A small e-commerce platform created as a final project for the Web Programming Practicum class.
 Built with PHP, HTML, JavaScript, CSS, and Bootstrap.
-- **[Portfolio Website](https://github.com/username/portfolio)** - My personal portfolio to showcase my skills and projects.
+-
+-

 ## 🌱 What I’m Currently Learning
 - Laravel features